 - All equipment used for example, football goals and benches, must be returned after the hirers session to the storage area.
 You may incur a caretaking fee of £10.00 if not.

-- Any cancellation by the hirer of use or series of uses must be made to both CEC and FITC with at least 7 days notice.
-For activities that did not take place due to adverse weather conditions the Exeter City Sports Development Officer must be notified within 7 days following the cancellation.
-Failure to notify the Sports Development Officer of cancellations in adequate time will result in the appropriate charge being made according to the group category.
+- Any cancellation by the hirer of use or series of uses must be made to both CEC with at least 7 days notice.
+For activities that did not take place due to adverse weather conditions the Community Sports Assistants be notified within 2 days following the cancellation.
+Failure to notify the CEC Staff of cancellations in adequate time will result in the appropriate charge being made according to the group category.

-- CEC/FITC reserves the right to increase the charges for community use at any time on the giving of one calendar month’s notice to the hirer.
-CEC/FITC reserves the right to alter, amend or add to the Conditions of Use at any time and such alterations, amendments or additions will be effective on the giving of seven days’ notice to the hirer.
+- CEC reserves the right to increase the charges for community use at any time on the giving of one calendar month’s notice to the hirer.
+CEC reserves the right to alter, amend or add to the Conditions of Use at any time and such alterations, amendments or additions will be effective on the giving of seven days’ notice to the hirer.

-- When using the 3G Pitch please ensure all players are familiar with the schools footwear rules of ‘no blades or studs to worn’.
-As the organiser it is the hirers responsibility to check that the schools rules are adhered too.
+- When using the 3G Pitch please ensure all players are familiar with the schools footwear rules of ‘no blades or astro turf trainers to be worn’.
+As the organiser it is the hirers responsibility to check that the campus rules are adhered too.
 Failure to do so will result in access to the venue being refused without further negotiations.

 - Failure to comply with points 1 -12 at anytime may result in the booking being cancelled.